Ian Fraser, Baron Fraser of Tullybelton: Life and career

 Ian Fraser was born in Glasgow on 3 February 1911, the eldest child of Alexander Reid Fraser, a Glasgow fur merchant, and his wife Margaret Russell MacFarlane.
 On 23 November 1914, his sister Helen Cross Reid Fraser was born.
 Fraser was educated at Sandroyd School, Repton School and later studied Philosophy, Politics and Economics at Balliol College, Oxford, graduating in 1932 with First Class Honours.
 He finished his studies at the University of Glasgow with a Bachelor of Laws in 1935.
 The following year he was admitted to the Scottish Faculty of Advocates, where he soon earned a reputation as an excellent jurist.
 At the same time he held a teaching post at the University of Glasgow and from 1948 at the University of Edinburgh.
-His 1936 work "Outline of Constitutional Law" (2nd edition 1948) was soon regarded as the standard work on British constitutional law.
+His 1938 work "An Outline of Constitutional Law" (2nd edition 1948) was soon regarded as the standard work on British constitutional law.

 During the war he served first as a sergeant in an anti-aircraft battery of the Territorial Army.
 Later he transferred to the Royal Artillery, was promoted to the rank of major and served in the theatre of war in Burma.
 In 1945 he was appointed Advocate Depute and eventually rose to be the Home Depute in the Crown Office.
 In 1953 he was appointed QC.
 In 1954 he served on the Scottish Law Reform Committee and from 1960 to 1962 on the Royal Commission on the Police.
 From 1959 to 1964 he served as Dean of the Faculty of Advocates.
 From 1964 to 1974, he was a Senator of the College of Justice and had the judicial courtesy title of Lord Fraser.
 In 1974 he was appointed to the Privy Council, and on 13 January 1975 was created a life peer with the title Baron Fraser of Tullybelton, of Bankfoot in the County of Perth, and took the office of Lord of Appeal in Ordinary.

 Fraser was a very active member of the House of Lords and dealt primarily with issues of further development of the administration of justice.
 Even in his retirement, he was a chairman of the University Commission on the reform of higher education.
 He died on 17 February 1989 in a car crash on the M90 motorway between Perth and Edinburgh during a snow storm.